JordanSlaman/haasonline-ubuntu-vagrant/README.md

 ### Vagrant

-Vagrant is a tool that will allow you to easily setup and tear down servers in loval VM's or on cloud providers.
+Vagrant is a tool that will allow you to easily setup and tear down servers in local VM's or on cloud providers.

 By changing a couple parameters you can easily get a copy of your HaasOnline server running in the cloud for your trading, or locally to test config changes.